mdavids/rfc/content/draft-davids-forsalereg-04.md

 For example, some operators use wildcards to enforce a "v=spf1 -all" response for every subdomain.
 But obvisously, there is a reasonable change that the existence of a "\_for-sale" TXT record with such content is not for sale.

-It's possible to circumvent this by adding a "\_for-sale" record of a different RR type, but processors SHOULD NOT expect this to be the case.
+It's possible to circumvent this issue by adding a "\_for-sale" leaf node of a different RR type, meaning anything but TXT, but processors SHOULD NOT expect this to be the case.

 For example: